juancarlosoriano/amusement-park/info.md

 Services:

-"Fairy Fountain First Aid": Our first aid station is here to ensure your safety and well-being.
+"Fairy First Aid": Our first aid station is here to ensure your safety and well-being.
 Staffed with trained professionals, we're here to help with any minor injuries or health concerns.

 "Lon Lon Ranch Petting Zoo": Take a break from the thrills and spend some time with our friendly farm animals at the Lon Lon Ranch Petting Zoo.